-Firms Since the aim of our paper is to delve into the effects of distance of strategic behavior in determining the direction and the characteristics of trade flows, we abstract from any supply-side issue by (a) normalizing firms' production costs to zero and (b) assuming that product design in terms of vertical differentiation is costless as in Choi and Shin (1992).
+Firms Because the aim of our paper is to delve into the effects of distance of strategic behavior in determining the direction and characteristics of trade flows, we abstract from any supply-side issue by (a) normalizing firms' production costs to zero and (b) assuming that product design in terms of vertical differentiation is costless as in Choi and Shin (1992).
 This choice allows us to eliminate from quality setting any effects that are not linked to trade costs to the destination market, and thus to focus on the pure effect of distance on the quality of the shipped good.
 Firm's profits are, thus where $j \in \{h, l\}$ is the quality level of firm i = D, F.

-$$\pi_i^i = \mathcal{D}i^i p_i^i, \tag{3}$$
+$$\pi_j^i = \mathcal{D}j^i p_j^i,\tag{3}$$

 Timing The game we analyze has two stages.
-At the first firms simultaneously select the quality levels of their variants, at the second one they simultaneously set prices.
+In the first stage firms simultaneously select the quality levels of their variants, in the second stage they simultaneously set prices.